jorgebastida/gordon/docs/parameters.rst

 When you define in your settings file a value as a reference ``ref://``, gordon will automatically register (on ``build`` time) all required input parameters in your CloudFormation templates and collect  values from your parameters files when you call ``apply``.

+Remember that you can create a file called ``common.yml``, and place all shared parameters between stages on it.